Uniswap Exchange Review 2023: What to Know, Pros, Cons, & Features

 - X2Y2, Foundation

-One of Uniswap’s best features is the opportunity for token holders to earn a return by funding liquidity pools.
+We had to include the liquidity pools feature in this Uniswap review.
+It's one of the best features that offers opportunity for token holders to earn a return by funding liquidity pools.

 In a liquidity pool, you deposit paired tokens in equal value based on the exchange rate.